 You'll log in through the UPMC portal.
 The portal will give you specific instructions for joining your scheduled visit online or in the app.

 Your doctor will “enter" the room.
 Your provider will join the call once they're done with the patient before you, just like in the office.
 You'll make sure you can both see and hear each other.

 You'll talk about the health issue you have.

 Your doctor may:

-- Ask you to aim the screen in a certain way, so they can see a rash or other problem.
+- Ask you to aim the screen a certain way if they need to see a skin problem or other issue.